scylladb/scylladb/docs/operating-scylla/security/client-node-encryption.rst

    * ``enabled`` (default - false)
    * ``certificate`` - A PEM format certificate, either self-signed, or provided by a certificate authority (CA).
    * ``keyfile`` - The corresponding PEM format key for the certificate
    * ``truststore`` - Optional path to a PEM format certificate store holding the trusted CA certificates.
-If not    provided, Scylla will attempt to use the system truststore to authenticate certificates.
+If not    provided, ScyllaDB will attempt to use the system truststore to authenticate certificates.

       .. note:: If using a self-signed certificate, the "truststore" parameter needs to be set to a PEM format container with the private authority.